 West Nile Virus

 Denver traps and collects adult mosquitoes at five sites across the city to determine if West Nile Virus (WNV) is present in local mosquito populations.
 The samples are sent for testing to the Colorado Department of Public Health and Environment.
+These results are used to calculate an index which is used to estimate the level of risk.

 What does this mean for you?

-While the risk of exposure to WNV is low, you should still protect yourself.
-Mosquitoes generally remain active throughout the summer until September or until colder nights set in (e.g. 40’s).
-See “Protect Yourself from Mosquito Bites” for more information.
+While the risk of exposure to WNV is typically low, you should still protect yourself.
+Mosquitoes remain active within our region through September or until colder nights set in (e.g. 40’s).
+Anecdotally, while the number of adult mosquitoes generally declines in the latter end of the summer, the percentage of those mosquitoes carrying WNV seems to increase.
+People should continue using precautions through September.

 Zika Virus